-Interest and Investment Revenue 653 F Investment revenue has been reforecasted as s a result of increa sing interest ra ates.
-Other Income - - No change.
-Grants and Contributions provided for Cap Purposes oital 5,746 U Capital grants & contributions have decreased d primarily due to the following p projects:
+Interest and Investment Revenue 653 F

+Investment revenue has been reforecasted as a resi Investment revenue has been reforecasted as a result of increasing interest rates.

+Other Income - -

+No change.

+Grants and Contributions provided for Capital Purposes 5,746 U

+Capital grants & contributions have decreased prima arily due to th ne following projects:

-- Birubi Point Tourism & Yulong Oval Amenities grants being moved to next year \$8,163k - Recognition of a new grant for Notts Creek Bridge \$270k - Increase in the forecasted Developer Contributions \$2,167k
+Birubi Point Tourism & Yulong Oval Amenities grants being moved to next year - \$8,163k Recognition of a new grant for Notts Creek Bridge - \$270k Increase in the forecasted Developer Contributions - \$2,167k

 Net Gains from the Disposal of Assets

 No change.